Technical PaperApril 2026

 4.1 Connectivity Analysis

-Analysis of 871 subjects across 20 clinical sites revealed 820 significant connections out of 4,950 tested (16.6%, p < 0.05).
+Analysis of 1,545 subjects from two consortia (36 clinical sites), with site harmonization and age/sex covariates, revealed 1,002 FDR-corrected significant connections out of 4,950 tested (20.2%, q < 0.05).
+This represents a 2.6x improvement over the single-consortium baseline (387 FDR from 871 subjects).
 The limbic system showed the largest effect sizes, consistent with known emotional regulation differences.
 Default mode network showed bilateral temporal alterations.
-Visual cortex alterations align with documented sensory processing variations.
+73 connections survived Bonferroni correction.

 NetworkDifferenceDirection